 And, regardless of your thoughts on the movement, the craft beer market definitely provides that.
 The big beer brands have all seen the money to be made in that area, too, by buying up craft breweries and selling the beers themselves.

 But what, you may scream, would some of the most famous beers look like as craft?
+Obviously they aren't a patch on the best craft beers but it is interesting.

 Well, thankfully, The Restaurant Choice have done the hard work for you, and have given three beers the hipster makeover.
 Check them out below: